Moss destruction is a retro, roguelike shooter developed by Shotgun With Glitters. It is in early access and available on Steam.

 You accumulate Krystols pretty slowly though and it will take likely take multiple runs to gather enough to buy something.
 The shops themselves are located in the levels and you have to find the entrance to them.
 Each time you find one, it will have a different stock of three items to choose from so you never quite know what you will be able to buy.

 The gameplay is pretty straightforward.
 You move your mech around and can fire in any direction while on the move.
 You navigate the labyrinths of each level attempting to gather loot and find the exit while coming under constant attack from all manner of foe.
 The enemies are pretty varied with a good combination of melee and shooter goons, as well as ones that ambush you or call in reinforcements.
-The infuriating bombers that explode on contact.
+And of course, the infuriating bombers that explode on contact.

 Each level is procedurally generated and covered in a fog of war, so you have to explore a new maze each time.
 You have four ammo types and each weapon uses one of the four; energy, bullets, fuel and explosives.